 Their research paper; published today in the journal Science, reports that such communication between nucleotide supply and DNA replication speed is possible thanks to the fact that all sites in human genome that actively copy DNA contain a protein called PRDX2 that senses this chemical alert.

 When this happens, the PRDX2 protein releases an accelerator called TIMELESS from the DNA, and this release slows down the pace with which cell cope their DNA.
-Slower DNA replications allows for the production of nucleotides to catch up and get back to the same rhythm with DNA synthesis.
-Because of this, there are almost always enough nucleotides to build the DNA, which is turn is critically important for the copying the healthy genomes without mistakes.
+Slower DNA replications allow for the production of nucleotides to catch up and get back to the same rhythm with DNA synthesis.
+Because of this, there are almost always enough nucleotides to build the DNA, which in turn is critically important for copying healthy genomes without mistakes.